 Tell your doctor if you lose weight.
 They can refer you to a dietitian who can provide advice about high calorie foods and any supplements that might help.
 It can be upsetting for your family to see you losing weight, and they may also need support.
 Macmillan Cancer Support and Marie Curie provide support and information about eating problems in advanced cancer.

 What treatments can I have?

 Men with advanced prostate cancer may be offered different treatments to help with different things.
 Some treatments aim to keep the cancer under control, while others aim to help manage symptoms caused by the cancer.
-The following pages have more information about different treatments.

 Treatments to control advanced prostate cancer

 If you’ve just been diagnosed with advanced prostate cancer, you may be offered the following treatments: